HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 that we already have in JavaScript?

 These kinds of ideas usually just sneak up on us little by little.
+The whole CSS-in-JS thing is unusual in that one day it was not a thing at all, and seemingly the next day there were thousands of blog posts, tutorials, and opinion pieces, and dozens of brand-new frameworks jostling for attention.

-The whole CSS-in-JS thing is unusual in that it went overnight from being preposterous to plausible.
-Nearly every article on the topic  —  whether it’s an argument for or against, or a tutorial, implementation, or whatever  — points back to a talk by Christopher Chedeau ([Vjeux](https://medium.com/u/46fa99d9bca4)) at a regional JavaScript conference in Washington DC at the end of 2014.
+The precipitating event was a talk that Facebook's Christopher Chedeau ([Vjeux](https://medium.com/u/46fa99d9bca4)) at a small JavaScript conference in Washington DC at the end of 2014.
 It’s worth watching in full:

 <figure class='figure-md'>